erochest/erochest.github.com/posts/announcements/about-this-blog-s-format/index.md

 ---
-title: About this Blog's Format
+title: "About this Blog's Format"
 date: 2016-11-30T11:33:01Z
 categories:
 ---